KatherLab/swarm-learning-hpe/README.md

 This repository contains:

-1. SWARM Learning For Histopathology Image Analysis nad Radiology Image Analysis
+1. SWARM Learning For Histopathology Image Analysis and Radiology Image Analysis
 2. [Work flow](https://github.com/KatherLab/projects/4) to help keep track of what's under process.
 3. [Issue section](https://github.com/KatherLab/swarm-learning-hpe/issues) where people can dump ideas and raise questions encountered when using this repo.